 We believe students from diverse backgrounds can live well together if they communicate, compromise, and are honest with each other.
 You may find that you and your roommate become best friends or that you are able to coexist peacefully and be great roommates.

 In any relationship, conflict is natural and healthy!
-When you are experiencing troubles with your roommate, the first step is to speak with her.
+When you are experiencing troubles with your roommate, the first step is to speak with them.
 If you're still experiencing troubles, your RA will be able to help you with strategies to approach what is troubling you.